Privacy Impact Assessment Guide: 7 Best Practices to Master PIAs

 As many individuals and companies are now discovering, California's new privacy law, California Consumer Privacy Act (CCPA), which passed the ballot in 2018 went into effect on January 1st, 2020.
 The Golden State officially has the most robust consumer data protection in the United States.
 It fits for the new decade that California— which has always led the legislative landscape in consumer protection laws— has once taken into their own hands continued to protect its citizens.
 Since 1972, privacy has been an inalienable constitutional right of all Californians.
 Earlier last year, San Francisco banned the use of live facial recognition systems by police and security agencies.
 The ban also prohibits the use of data gathered by facial recognition systems.
 New year, a new decade, new rights.

 Back in January 2003, the State of California enacted a set of anti-SPAM statutes that were among the strongest in the nation.
-Section 17529.2 of the California anti-spam law stated that no person or entity could send, or advertise in, an unsolicited commercial email sent from California, nor could any person or entity send, or advertise in, an unsolicited commercial email sent to a California email address.
+The California anti-spam law stated that no person or entity could send, or advertise in, an unsolicited commercial email sent from California, nor could any person or entity send, or advertise in, an unsolicited commercial email sent to a California email address.
 California law defined an "unsolicited commercial email" as any email that, in the absence of a prior-established business relationship, a recipient did not opt-in to receive.

 In response to the California law, the United States Congress enacted in 2003 the federal CAN-SPAM Act, which explicitly preempted state laws seeking to ban or regulate email spam.
 The CAN-SPAM Act makes it unlawful for any person to send a commercial email message unless that email message clearly and conspicuously identifies that it is an advertisement or a solicitation (unless prior consent has been obtained).
 Further, it requires that senders provide notice to the recipient of her ability to opt-out from further commercial email messages, and lists a valid physical postal address for a sender.